kaacuna20/Website-house-project-searching-/README.md

 	</div>
 </div>

 <h4 align="justify">In the Atlantico department - Colombia, there are many housing projects, of many types (VIS, VIP, NO VIS) where people of all classes can get their own home, but there are many options and I thought the following, why not create a website where people can search all options in one site instead to do it website by website?
-I decided start to create my first big project, using my knowlegde of HTML, CSS,Bootstrap, Python and Flask.</h4>
+I decided start to create my first big project, using my knowlegde of HTML, CSS, Bootstrap, Python and two of their frameworks, FastApi and Flask and last, conect all this using docker containers.</h4>

-### Features of website
+### Features of aplication

 - Let view housing projects in Atlantico - Colombia, specifically in Puerto Colombia, Barranquilla and Soledad city, filter the search by construction company, location and city;
 - User can register and login section, personalize their profiles and save their favorites projects on their accounts;